PioneersTeam1676/FRTree/README.md

 4. Clicking a link works
 5. Team data loads
 6. Styling looks correct
 7. Re-read every line of code to make sure nate was locked in while coding.
+8. Check if nate was locked in while coding

 ## Currently known bugs
 * Search page doesn't work if nothing is entered